Marked points on translation surfaces: Proof of Theorem

-\begin{lemma} Let $(X, \omega)$ be a translation surface in an affine invariant submanifold $\M$.
-Let $C$ be a horizontal cylinder, and let $\cD_1, \cD_2$ be two vertical distinct $\M$-equivalence classes of cylinders such that \begin{enumerate} \item The intersection of $\cD_i$ with the interior of $C$ is connected for $i = 1, 2$. \item All cylinders in each $\cD_i$ have fixed rational ratio of heights and circumferences in $\cM$. \item All cylinders $\M$-parallel to $C$ have circumference and height equal to that of $C$ in $\cM$. \end{enumerate} If $p$ is an $\M$-periodic point in the interior of $C$, then up to relabelling $\cD_1$ and $\cD_2$, the point $p$ is at the center of the rectangle given by the intersection of $\cD_1$ and $C$.
-Furthermore, removing $\cD_1$ and $\cD_2$ divides $C$ into two rectangles of equal size.
+\begin{lemma}[Lemma 5.5 \cite{Apisa}] Let $(X, \omega)$ be a generic translation surface in an affine invariant submanifold $\M$.
+Let $C$ be a horizontal cylinder, and let $\cD_1, \cD_2$ be two vertical distinct $\M$-equivalence classes of cylinders such that the following two conditions hold: \begin{enumerate} \item The intersection of $\overline{\cup \cD_i}$ with the interior of $C$ is connected and nonempty for $i = 1, 2$.
+(Here $\cup \cD_1$ denotes the union of the cylinders in $\cD_1$, etc.) \item Any cylinder equivalent to $C$ has a modulus that is an integer multiple of the modulus of $C$. \end{enumerate} If $p$ is an $\M$-periodic point in the interior of $C$, then up to relabelling $\cD_1$ and $\cD_2$, the point $p$ is at the center of the rectangle given by the intersection of $\overline{\cup \cD_1}$ and $C$.
+Furthermore, removing $\overline{\cup \cD_1}$ and $\overline{\cup \cD_2}$ divides $C$ into two rectangles of equal size.

 \end{lemma}

 The lemma allows for multiple intersections of cylinders in $\cD_i$ and $C$, but requires that the union of these intersections be a single rectangle for each $i$.

 We will apply Lemma~\ref{calc1} to the vertically and horizontally periodic surfaces in Figure \ref{F:Prym3A}.
 Note that our convention is that, except where indicated otherwise, opposite edges are identified when giving polygonal presentations for surfaces.